phonkee/buildix-rs/README.md

   - [ ] Count
   - [ ] Map - callback support
   - [ ] Execute w.
 Batch support

+The plan is to first be able to generate sql queries, then provide arguments and then work on executors.
+It's basically order from easiest to most tricky.

 # Example select query builder